oracle-livelabs/apex/forms-to-apex/4-create-apex-app/4-create-apex-app.md

     ![interactive report](images/add-report-page1.png " ")

-10. On the Create an Application page, add another page for the ORDERS table by clicking **Add Page** as done previously and selecting **Master Detail**.
+10. On the create an application page, add another page for the ORDERS table by clicking **Add Page** as done previously and selecting **Master Detail**.

     ![master detail](images/master-detail.png " ")

-11. For Add Master Detail Page, enter/select the following:
+11. For add master detail page, enter/select the following:

     - Page Name: **Orders – Stacked**

     - Select **Stacked** as Master Detail layout page.